 With all of us working together, we can help to make these great years of personal growth for your child and continue the strong tradition of excellence at Northridge Middle School.

-1:1 iPad Initiative.
+1 to 11:1 iPad Initiative.

 Northridge Middle School-Using technology to innovate, individualize and inspire learning.

 On Sept.
 22, 2014, North Montgomery School Board approved the expansion of the 1:1 blended curriculum to include NRMS beginning with the 2015-16 school year.
 To see the presentation, click here.

 Authenticate learning so that students can use 21st Century Skills to solve real world problems.

 Northridge will use technology to support 21st Century Skills in our curriculum.
 Students will have the opportunity to develop these skills in all academic content areas.
 The skill set needed for today’s learners includes:

 -Communication and Collaboration